yyk99/vcpkg_junk/README.md

-# Collection of vcpkg related project
+# Collection of vcpkg related projects

 ## How to Build in Linux